ixaxaar/monoid.space/Types/equational.lagda.md

 open import Types.product using (Σ; _,_; _×_)
 ```

 Though we looked at the type theory way of constructively proving propositions, there is another way which we tend to be more familiar with: the way we solve equations on paper.
-We call that method "equational reasoning".

 For example, consider the problem of proving a well known identity for natural numbers from linear algebra: